City, Population and History

 Kingston’s shopping amenities range from local neighbourhood shops and friendly village strips, to Southland Shopping Centre and major activity centres in Moorabbin, Cheltenham, Mentone, Mordialloc and Chelsea.

-Kingston is a diverse community with its a 2016 population of 151, 389, spanning a wide range of ages, household types and cultures.
-Our community is constantly growing; by 2036 Kingston’s population is expected to reach 185,214, making up an anticipated 77,276 dwellings.
+Kingston is a diverse community with a current estimated resident population of 162,500, spanning a wide range of ages, household types and cultures.
+Our community is constantly growing; by 2036 Kingston’s population is expected to reach 185,000 making up an anticipated 77,300 dwellings.

 Read more: City of Kingston Multicultural Profile, and Demographics and Forecasts.

 The City encompasses a total land area of 91 square kilometres, is a residential and industrial area, with substantial areas of open space.
 With significant residential areas in the west and south, there are also major industrial nodes around Moorabbin, Braeside, Moorabbin Airport and Clayton South.
-The central and eastern areas contain significant areas of primary industry, such as high-value horticulture, flower cultivation and quarrying.
+The central and eastern areas contain significant areas of primary industry, such as high-value horticulture and flower cultivation.
 There are also substantial areas designated for leisure and environmental value, including golf courses, wetlands and significant areas of foreshore.

 Discover the unique demographics of each suburb: Aspendale, Aspendale Gardens, Bonbeach, Carrum, Chelsea, Chelsea Heights, Cheltenham, Clarinda, Clayton South, Dingley Village, Edithvale, Heatherton, Highett, Mentone & Moorabbin Airport, Moorabbin, Mordialloc & Braeside, Oakleigh South, Parkdale, Patterson Lakes and Waterways.